The case of Adolf Eichmann and industrial education

 But Eichmann had one trait that made him more dangerous than the the worst kind: He didn’t ask inconvenient questions, he didn’t question order.
 He was simply fulfilling the duties assigned to him in technical perfection as an exemplary bureaucrat and technician would do, that’s all.

 Personality tests revealed that Eichmann, the perfect technician, had weak imagination.
-As you can expect, Eichmann had focused entirely on his technical education in his youth, and did not waste his valuable time with “useless occupations” that would enrich his imagination like philosophy, art and literature.
+As you can expect, Eichmann had focused entirely on his technical education in his youth, and did not waste his valuable time with “useless occupations” like philosophy, art and literature that would enrich his imagination.

 Eichmann, who was too conservative a technician to question whom and what he served, was actually a very ordinary person.
 There were millions of people who would have done the same if they had been in Eichmann’s place.